-- Select More in the bottom right of your screen, and then Settings.
+- Select More at the bottom right corner of your screen, then select Settings.

 - Select Account Settings, ensure Amazon Sidewalk and Community Finding are enabled.

-- If you see Disabled, simply select the option to enable Amazon Sidewalk and Community Finding.
+- If you see Disabled, select the option to enable Amazon Sidewalk and Community Finding.

 I want to decide the level of access my Tiles have to Amazon Sidewalk.

 To allow your Tiles to connect and utilize any level of Amazon Sidewalk functionality, the Tile skill will need to be added to your Alexa app.
-Please read below to learn about the different levels of connectivity to Amazon Sidewalk.
+Continue reading below to learn about the different levels of connectivity to Amazon Sidewalk.